playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 # Non-Text Form Fields

 Not all fields in a form are going to be text inputs, however.
-You might want to introduce a checkbox to the user to make sure they've accepted terms and conditions, have a dropdown of time-zones, or have a date picker for the user to input a time.
+You might want to introduce a checkbox to the user to make sure they've accepted terms and conditions, have a dropdown of time zones, or have a date picker for the user to input a time.

 Just like text inputs, you can combine these input types with validation!